djswain9/15VLSI7T/README.md

 [Magic]:                http://opencircuitdesign.com/magic/

 **NOTE** :
->*BUGS DETECTED* -(once you *source* your (.sp file) after entering ngspice
+>*BUGS DETECTED* -Once you *source* your (.sp file) after entering ngspice
->simulator,the file seems to disappear the next time u search it in your directory
+>simulator,the file seems to disappear the next time you search it in your directory.

->(That's because there is an error while editing the fie in ngspice simulator..
+>(That's because there is an error while editing the fie in ngspice simulator)

 >*DEBUG*:
 >source and run in batch mode